nauam/Courses/docs/manual/document-format-reference/resource-v13.md

 # NAME

-resource-v13 - describes the QW Control resource model document
+resource-v13 - describes the Rundeck resource model document

-The Resource Model XML document declares a resource model that can also be uploaded to a project hosted on the QW Control server.
+The Resource Model XML document declares a resource model that can also be uploaded to a project hosted on the Rundeck server.
 This document describes the format and necessary elements.

 # Elements